derniercri/snatch/README.md

 ## Build issues

+* Libraries cannot be build
+Please to check you are using the latest version of `rustc` (stable), running `rustup update`.

 * `fatal error: 'openssl/hmac.h' file not found`
 If you are on a GNU/Linux distribution (like Ubuntu), please install `libssl-dev`.
 If you are on macOS, please install `openssl` and check your OpenSSL configuration: